EscVM/OIDv4_ToolKit/README.md

 </p>

 # Community Contributions
-- [ivanovean](https://github.com/ivanovean) has helped to fix downloads with classes composed by multiple words
 - [Denis Zuenko](https://github.com/zuenko) has added multithreading to the ToolKit and is currently working on the generalization and speeding up process of the labels creation

 # Citation